-Testing was performed to measure NOx emissions exhausted from the treated LFG fueled turbine (EU-TURBINE) and SO2 emissions based on fuel sulfur content.
+Testing was performed to measure NOx emissions exhausted from the treated LFG fueled turbine (EU-TURBINE) and fuel sulfur content.
 The testing was performed while the gas turbine was operated at maximum achievable operating conditions.
 C&C Energy representatives provided generator electricity output and fuel use rate data at 15-minute intervals for each test period.

-The exhaust gas from EU-TURBINE was sampled for three (3) one-hour test periods during the compliance testing performed June 12, 2018.
-In addition, a representative fuel gas (treated LFG) sample was obtained during the test event for sulfur analysis.
+The exhaust gas from EU-TURBINE was sampled for three (3) one-hour test periods during the compliance testing performed August 4, 2020.
+In addition, two (2) fuel gas (treated LFG) samples were obtained during the test event for sulfur analysis.

 Table 2.1 presents a summary of the average turbine emissions and operating conditions during the test periods.
-Test results for each one hour sampling period are presented in Table 6.1 at the end of this report.
+Test results for each one-hour sampling period are presented in Table 6.1 at the end of this report.
 The test results demonstrate compliance with the applicable permit limits and emission standards.